user

 [assembly:AssemblyVersion("9.9.9.9")]

-4. Automate Building Prerelease Packages with a Build Server
+💡 4.
+Automate Building Prerelease Packages with a Build Server

-5. Don’t Push a Prerelease Package, even if it’s Tested
+💡 5.
+DON’T Push a Pre-release Package, even if it’s Tested

 SemVer Best Practices for NuGet

 Following best practices for NuGet will help your development exponentially, especially if you’re running on, or looking to start, a CI/CD pipeline with your NuGet packages.
+However, neglecting proper NuGet package versioning is a surefire way to stall your CI/CD pipeline with misnamed packages and assembly errors, not to mention the unstable packages that will be in your release builds.

-Others steps you can take to help promote NuGet standards to your team are encouraging best authoring practices or setting up filters to avoid unwanted NuGet packages.
+Start implementing these tips in your NuGet package versioning to avoid these issues and keep your package versions consistent and functional.
+Other steps you can take to help promote NuGet standards to your team are encouraging best authoring practices or setting up filters to avoid unwanted NuGet packages.

 Eric Seng